dishan3x/Lbp_Object_identification/README.md

  - When there's increase of radius it will increase the divergense value, which can Identify as more acceptable out come.

 ## Future work
- - I already working with svm and cnn networks.
+ - I already started working with svm and cnn networks.
 Need some fine tuning in those project which I believe that I could get more accurate results in classifying crop medels.
 ## References

 1.[Vupputuri, A. and Meher, S., 2015, April.
 Facial expression recognition using local binary patterns and kullback leibler divergence.
 In 2015 International Conference on Communications and Signal Processing (ICCSP) (pp. 0349-0353).
 IEEE.](https://ieeexplore.ieee.org/document/7322904)